npm/npm-registry-couchapp/README.md

     couchapp push www/app.js http://user:pass@localhost:5984/registry
     couchapp push registry/app.js http://user:pass@localhost:5984/registry

+# Vhosts

+Add a vhost config:

+    [vhosts]
+    registry.mydomain.com:5984 = /registry/_design/app/_rewrite
+    search.mydomain.com:5984 = /registry/_design/ui/_rewrite

+Where `registry.mydomain.com` and `search.mydomain.com` are
+the hostnames where you're running the thing, and `5984` is the port that CouchDB is running on.
+If you're running on port 80, then omit the port altogether.

+Then for example you can reference the repository like so:

+    npm config set registry http://registry.mydomain.com:5984

+# Replicate (optional)

 To synchronize from the public npm registry to your private registry, create a replication task from http://isaacs.ic.ht/registry --> local database registry.
 This can be done through Futon (the CouchDB administrative